voxmedia/data-projects/vox-aca-data-2014-2017/README.md

 # Data Notes for generating 2017 data
 AETNA
-- Aetna is reported to operate in 15 states, but 2016 Healthcare.gov data only lists 12 states because KY has its own state-based exchange and because Aetna operates as Coventry in MO and NE.
+- Aetna is reported to operate in 15 states, but 2016 Healthcare.gov data only lists 12 states because KY has its own state-based exchange and because Aetna operates as Coventry in MO.
 - There are 3 states where both Coventry and Aetna operate: FL, IL and VA.
 In both FL and IL as Aetna is exiting, Coventry is leaving as well.

 UHC